vivaria/edisonrul.ing/docs/source/cards/secrets-of-the-gallant.md

-# SECRETS OF THE GALLANT
+# Secrets Of The Gallant

 *   This card’s effect starts a Chain when the selected Normal Monster inflicts Battle Damage.
 *   This card’s effect will still activate if your opponent has only 1 or less card in their hand when the selected monster inflicts Battle Damage.